Why in the world would a family in New York City fly north to Quebec City for spring break?

 You can easily explore the Old Town and a bit beyond in a weekend.
 We spent four nights, which gave us time to get out of town to the falls and Ile D’Orleans for a day.
 And it allowed us ample time to explore several worthwhile neighborhoods.

 Quebec makes for an easy weekend destination if you’re within driving distance or are near an airport that’s a short flight.
-But you can definitely plan a longer trip.
+But you can certainly plan a longer trip.
 A week would allow you to really explore Quebec Province’s countryside, too.

 Stroller or no stroller?

-If yo are visiting Quebec with a baby be ready for a lot of outdoor staircases, steep hills, narrow sidewalks and cobblestone streets.
-It’s not especially stroller friendly.
+We did a lot of walking in Quebec, and we navigated a lot of outdoor staircases, steep hills, narrow sidewalks and cobblestone streets.
+It’s not especially stroller-friendly.

-If your baby or toddler is small enough for a carrier, plan to rely more on that, especially in the Old Town.
-If you do want a stroller (we did a lot of walking), pack one that is easy to fold and carry up and down stairs.
+If you are visiting Quebec with a baby or toddler small enough for a carrier, try to rely on that more than on your stroller, especially in the Old Town.
+If you do want a stroller, pack one that easy to fold and light enough to carry it easily up and down stairs.

 Language: